scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 * A Bastion instance with a public IP.
 * Azure container insights.

+## Prerequisites

+You need to have enough permissions to deploy Scalar DL on Azure.
+Please see [Cloud permissions document](./CloudPermissions.md) for more details.

 ## Step 1.
 Configure your network

 Configure a secure network with your organizational or application standards.